thelabnyc/wagtail-links/README.md

 ![](admin.png)

-The string representation is the resultant link, so you may use it just like
+You may use it like:

 ```
     <a href="{{self.link.url}}">Link here</a>